 Prior to the Merger, HSAC2 had outstanding 1,500,000 Private Warrants, which were issued in connection with the HSAC2 IPO to the Sponsor.
-Each Private Warrant entitles the holder thereof to purchase one share of Company Common Stock at a price of \$11.50 per share, subject to adjustment as provided herein.
+Each Private Warrant entitles the holder thereof to purchase one share of Company Common Stock at a price of \$11.50 per share, subject to adjustment as provided therein.
 The Private Warrants became exercisable 30 days after the completion of the Business Combination and will expire five years after the completion of the Business Combination.
 Each Private Warrant is non-redeemable and may be exercised on a cashless basis.
 Since these warrants are indexed to the Company's publicly traded common stock, they are classified within equity.

 As described in Note 3, the Sponsor and HSAC2's other initial shareholders prior to the HSAC2 IPO agreed to subject (i) the 4,000,000 Insider Shares and (ii) the 450,000 Private Shares to a lock-up for up to 12 months following the Closing and the Sponsor forfeited 50% of its 1,500,000 Private Warrants, comprising 750,000 Private Warrants, for no consideration, immediately prior to the Closing.
-Pursuant to the terms of the Merger Agreement, immediately following the Sponsor Forfeiture and prior to the Closing, HSAC2 issued 750,000 warrants to purchase Company Common Stock to eleven specified employees and directors of Legacy Orchestra.
-These new warrants have substantially similar terms to the forfeited Private Warrants, except that they will become exercisable between 24 and 36 months after the Closing.
+Pursuant to the terms of the Merger Agreement, immediately following the Sponsor Forfeiture and prior to the Closing, HSAC2 issued 750,000 Officer and Director Warrants to eleven specified employees and directors of Legacy Orchestra.
+The Officer and Director Warrants have substantially similar terms to the forfeited Private Warrants, except that 50% of the Officer and Director Warrants will become exercisable 24 months after the Closing and the remaining 50% will become exercisable 36 months after the Closing.